-Report and Recommendations Dept (s) Current Status Comments #22-04 Take-Home Vehicles #05 To ensure accuracy of IRS reporting of taxable fringe benefits, the Finance Department should: a) Work with Public Works to annually review the roster of take-home vehicles against IRS guidelines to identify vehicles subject to taxable fringe benefit reporting, and b) Revise the calculation of taxable fringe benefits to remove callback events from the commute mileage.
-FIN / PW Partly Implemented The Finance Department revised the calculation of taxable fringe benefits (removed the call back events from commute milage) and plans to work with Public Works (Fleet Division) to establish a mechanism for identifying which take-home vehicles are subject to taxable fringe benefit reporting per IRS guidelines.
+Report and Recommendations Dept (s) Current Status Comments #22-04 Take-Home Vehicles #05 To ensure accuracy of IRS reporting of taxable fringe benefits, the Finance Department should: a) Work with Public Works to annually review the roster of take-home vehicles against IRS guidelines to identify vehicles subject to taxable fringe benefit reporting, and b) Revise the calculation of taxable fringe benefits to remove call-back events from the commute mileage. . ( / Partly Implemented The Finance Department revised the calculation of taxable fringe benefits (removed the call back events from commute milage) and plans to work with Public Works (Fleet Division) to establish a mechanism for identifying which take-home vehicles are subject to taxable fringe benefit reporting per IRS guidelines.
 Fleet identified a location in the asset management system and needs to update each vehicle manually to identify and automate the report.
 The task has been assigned to a retire rehire.
 Target Date: Jun-2025 (Delayed From: Dec-2022) #22-05 Bill of Rights for Children and Youth #01 To enhance the impact of children and youth programing, as part of the City's Children and Youth Services Master Plan development process, the City Administration should: A. Identify a process and resources to develop and maintain an inventory of the City's children and youth programs and use the inventory to document gaps in services as it relates to the Bill of Rights for Children and Youth.
 B. Continue to enhance equity in service delivery by developing Citywide procedures and monitoring mechanisms to increase accessibility to children and youth programs in underserved areas.
-C. Implement a process for children and youth to access the spectrum of City programs and services, regardless of their entry point. СМО Implemented A. In collaboration with the Library and Parks, Recreation and Neighborhood Services (PRNS), the Administration created and maintains a centralized portfolio to record and track programs and services that was cross-referenced with the Bill of Rights for Children and Youth.
+C. Implement a process for children and youth to access the spectrum of City programs and services, regardless of their entry point.
+CMO Implemented A. In collaboration with the Library and Parks, Recreation and Neighborhood Services (PRNS), the Administration created and maintains a centralized portfolio to record and track programs and services that was cross-referenced with the Bill of Rights for Children and Youth.
 The Administration reports that, as an ongoing standard practice, City staff meet with potential partners to address identified gaps, and to leverage the resources and expertise of other organizations (e.g., Santa Clara County Office of Education, community-based organizations, etc.).
 B. The Library and PRNS report they integrated equity practices as a standard practice in their service delivery.
 PRNS developed and implemented internal procedures and practices to conduct targeted outreach to underserved and underresourced communities to provide them priority registration.
 In FY 2024-25, PRNS designated \$1.2 million dollars annually for scholarships to enhance equity and increase accessibility of public recreation opportunities.
 Furthermore, PRNS staff conduct annual quality standards assessments of children/youth programs that includes an equity domain to ensure inclusive and equitable programs.
 The Library conducts an annual assessment of flagship programs to ensure alignment with program quality standards centered around equity.
 Annual quality standard assessment findings from both Library and PRNS are reported to City Council in the annual Education Strategy Report.
-The Youth Commission works with Library staff to evaluate College and Career pathway programs, provides youth perspective on San Jose's literacy initiatives, and amplifies voices from underserved communities through its annual priorities survey.
-The Administration reports that while the Children and Youth Services Master Plan, which was approved by City Council in April 2024, has a citywide focus, it has a particular focus on underserved communities to remove barriers and increase access to City and partner programs and services.
-C. As a part of the Children and Youth Services
+The Youth Commission works with Library staff to evaluate College and Career pathway programs, provides youth perspective on San José's literacy initiatives, and amplifies voices from underserved communities to remove barriers and increase access to City and partner programs and services.
+C. As a part of the Children and Youth Services Master plan, the Administration reports that it has convened over 300 community stakeholders (e.g., parents, youth, County of Santa Clara/City staff, community-based organizations) to develop a process and strategy to provide a seamless approac